javarb/notes/sessions/2018/october/Session_15.md

 <https://spring.io/guides/gs/serving-web-content/>
 <https://www.baeldung.com/spring-request-response-body>

-An example to worh with HTML inside Spring is using JSP.
+An example to work with HTML inside Spring is using JSP.
 This is very hard to work with, is very strict and not good error tracking: https://docs.spring.io/spring/docs/3.2.x/spring-framework-reference/html/view.html

 While this is possible to serve frontend content, the aproach of separate interests must be followed, since this allow more flexibility and portability.
 So instead to use a full stack application in a box, we can delegate an API to do the logic tasks while we can use whatever view enging or framework or technology we want to use/access the API.